h4t0n/htauth/README.md

 # htauth
 > A simple Angular module to abstract Social Login (Facebook, Twitter, Google, ...)

+To see the library in action use this JSFiddle [Demo](https://jsfiddle.net/h4t0n/mdwL4345/) (but attention, facebook login inside jsfiddle environment doesn't work properly if you use chrome).

 ## Available Providers
 * [Facebook](#facebook-login-provider)
 * [Google](#google-login-provider)